 Figure 3.
-A visual depiction of up and down stream gauges' relationship to a selected gauge, identifying the gauges' impact and/or predictive value on the water level at the selected gauge (refer to Landmark Map section of the UI description).
+A visual depiction of up and down stream gauges' relationship to a selected gauge. (refer to Landmark Map under User Interface Description).

 Thus, our model specifies the generic information items of potential value to the EMs as follows: